Relativizing characterizations of Anosov subgroups, I: Some coarse hyperbolic geometry

 The following result on peripheral subgroups is also relevant for our paper.
 Here, a space is said to have {\em coarsely bounded geometry} if there exists a scale $R_0>0$ and a function $\psi: [R_0,\infty)\to\N$ such that for all $R\geq R_0$ every $R$-ball in the space can be covered by at most $\psi(R)$ $R_0$-balls.

-\begin{theorem} [Dahmani, Yaman \cite{DY}] If an RH group admits a Gromov model with coarsely bounded geometry, then all peripheral subgroups have polynomial growth. \end{theorem} Consequently, by Gromov's theorem, the peripheral subgroups then are virtually nilpotent.
+\begin{theorem} [Dahmani, Yaman \cite{DY}] If a relatively hyperbolic group admits a Gromov model with coarsely bounded geometry, then all peripheral subgroups have polynomial growth. \end{theorem} Consequently, by Gromov's theorem, the peripheral subgroups then are virtually nilpotent.

 \begin{rem} Dahmani and Yaman work with a stricter notion of bounded geometry: They put $R_0=1$ and also require on the small scale that every $1$-ball can be covered by at most $\psi(R)$ balls of the radius $\frac{1}{R}$.
 However, their proof only uses the assumption of coarsely bounded geometry. \end{rem}